Yanglu4/Awards/README.md

 # Data Descriotion
-The dataset in file *awards.csv* contains several variables:
+The data in file *awards.csv* contains several variables:
 <br />
 - **numawards**: the discrete response variable, indicating the number of awards received.
 - **math**: a continuous variable giving the student's scores on their final mathematics exam.